iban-borras/informational-singularity-hypothesis/README.md

 During long reads, the runner prints percentage and ETA; during Welch, it prints windows processed and ETA.

-See Documentation/spectral_config.md for tuning guidelines and presets (Fast/Balanced/High-Quality).
 #### Performance Profiles

 - Fast